gburapeter/WebshopThesisGBP/README.md

 ## TODOs

-Paypal works only in local environment (Paypal developer setup)
+* Paypal works only in local environment (Paypal developer setup)
+* Add more products

 ## Author